Treatment for Chronic Back Pain

 - Try your best to get back to work, discuss any ongoing problems with your doctor, physiotherapist or occupational health team who may help you solve any work problems.

-ways to reduce the postural stress and strains you put your spine under.
-There may be a few changes you can make that would help.
+ways to reduce the postural stress and strains you put yo02-Mar-2015at would help.

 Think about starting a programme to improve your low back fitness.
 Perhaps you could try some back stretching exercises to get your spine moving again or practice some back strengthening exercises to help strengthen the core muscles that support your back.